liangbodeng/enhanced-rpki-validator-cli/README.md

 ## What is this?

   This is a demo of how you can use AspectJ to cleanly enhance a third-party library.
-You may not have the access to the source code, or you prefer not to modify the source code.
+You may want to do this when you do not have the access to the source code of the third-party library, or you prefer not to modify it.

 ## Why the enhancement?